Necrolesian/morrowind-mod-list/list.md

 And that's it for the moment.
 Do *not* install any of the atlas sub-packages for now; we'll come back to them in the atlas mods section of this list.
 The other sub-packages are patches for replacers and other mods we're not using, so they should be ignored.

+## Morrowind Optimization Patch - GH Patch

+Remember back when you installed MOP, and I said to create a separate installer for its Graphic Herbalism patch?
+Now's the time to install it.
+This should come after the main GH installer but before GH Patches and Replacers in the install order.

 ## [Graphic Herbalism Lighting](https://www.nexusmods.com/morrowind/mods/47864)

 This mod fixes a minor annoying issue with Graphic Herbalism.
 Morrowind places glowing lights around certain plants, such as the Bitter Coast mushrooms and ore rocks (which are technically plant containers).
 With Graphic Herbalism, these plants disappear or are altered after being picked, but the light remains.
 This mod causes the glowing light to disappear when the plant is harvested, a definite realism improvement.